You’re going to feel like hell if you wake up someday and you never wrote the stuff that is tugging on the sleeves of your heart.”

 Creative writing courses:

-I teach short fiction at Sarah Selecky Writing School, which pairs technique with mindfulness to help you see the world with a writer’s wide-open eyes.
+I teach short fiction at Sarah Selecky Writing School, where we pair technique with mindfulness to help you see the world with a writer’s wide-open eyes.

 The self-study Story Course is available anytime, but if you prefer the guidance of a teacher (and deadlines and classmates) you might want to join the Story Intensive, which runs for four months each fall.